tosterius/tosterius/_notes/ml_decision_trees.md

 - **Regression tree** solves regression problems.
 Predicted outcome is real number

 #### Decision tree building
-Decicion tree algorithms transforms raw data to rule based decision tree.
+Decision tree algorithms transforms raw data to rule based decision tree.
 The decision of making data splits heavily affects a tree's accuracy.
 There are several algorithms to decide how to split a node in two or more subnodes.
-Sptitting criteria is different for classification and regression trees.
+Splitting criteria (metric) is different for classification and regression trees.

-#### ID3 (based on Entropy and Information Gain)
+###### Information Gain (based on Entropy)
 **Shannon's entropy** is defined as:
 \\[
 \begin{equation}